sugarsweetrobotics/nanoros/README.md

 ### How to use

 #### Environemntal Variables
+If you want to communicate with another host in which ROS system is launched, you need to set Environmental variables:
 ```
 $ export ROS_MASTER_URI=http://{your roscore host ip address}:{your roscore host port number}
 $ export ROS_IP={your machine IP address that is installed nanoros}
 ```

+#### Add Data Types
-Currently nanoros searches Data type stub in CURRENT DIRECTORY.
+Currently nanoros searches Data type stub in CURRENT DIRECTORY and $NANOROS_STUB_DIR.
 In the standard build process, the pre-installed data-type stubs are placed in {nanoros_dir}/build/bin.

 ```
 $ cd ${nanoros_dir}/build/bin